ggirelli/fish-conditions/README.md

 * **Multi-probe harmonization**.
 Use `find_fish_conditions.sh -i input.fa -o output_dir/ --harmonize` to run the default parameters over a single probe fasta file.

+### First run

+Plot generation is implemented in R and requires the R packages `argparse` and `ggplot2`.
+The script automatically checks for the packages, and tries to automatically install them, providing help in manually installing them if the automatic installation fails.

 ## License

 ```